-With the 150th college football season upon us, this entire year will be about reflection.
-Some of us will remember the biggest blowout in the history of the sport.
-Others will reminisce on, arguably, the greatest single season you’ll ever witness on a football field.
+The 150th college football season brought an entire year about reflection.
+Some of us remembered the biggest blowout in the history of the sport.
+Others reminisced on, arguably, the greatest single season you’ll ever witness on a football field.
 These last 150 years created an absolute behemoth that rallies the entire United States — from Pullman, Washington to Coral Gables, Florida — for incredible Saturday’s loaded with college football.

 QB: Deshaun Watson, Clemson